kawansoft/aceql-http-client-python/README.md

 ## Python Versions & DB-API 2.0

-The module supports Python 2.6–2.7 & 3.4–3.7.
+The module supports Python 3.4–3.8.

+*As of January 2020, Python 2 is no longer officially supported.*

-It provides a SQL interface compliant with the DB-API 2.0 specification described by [**PEP 249**](https://www.python.org/dev/peps/pep-0249).
+The module provides a SQL interface compliant with the DB-API 2.0 specification described by [**PEP 249**](https://www.python.org/dev/peps/pep-0249).

 ## AceQL Server side compatiblity

-This 2.0.1 SDK version is compatible with AceQL HTTP server side v2.0+.
+This 2.0.2 SDK version is compatible with AceQL HTTP server side v2.0+.
 It is not compatible with AceQL HTTP server side v1.0.

 ## Installation